gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

 === Scientific Basis
 This threshold is derived from Peng & Gong (2025), whose analysis of spatiotemporal NDVI changes classified slopes between 0.005 and 0.016 as "moderate improvement" and defined the stable range as -0.007 to 0.005.
 This provides a peer-reviewed basis for the cutoff.

-=== Momentum Analysis
+=== Recent Trend Analysis

 To detect acceleration or deceleration in recent vegetation change, a secondary 10-year trend (2015–2025) is computed and compared to the 40-year baseline trend.
-This momentum indicator identifies whether change is intensifying or moderating:
+This trend acceleration indicator identifies whether change is intensifying or moderating:

 #figure(
   table(
     columns: (auto, auto),
     inset: 8pt,
     align: left,
-    table.header([*Momentum Class*], [*Condition*]),
+    table.header([*Change Rate Class*], [*Condition*]),
     table.hline(),
     [Accelerating], [Recent slope > Long-term slope + 0.002],
     [Consistent], [|Recent slope - Long-term slope| < 0.002],
     [Decelerating], [Recent slope < Long-term slope - 0.002],
     table.hline(),
   ),
-  caption: [Momentum Classification Criteria],
+  caption: [Recent Trend Classification Criteria],
 )

 The 0.002 NDVI/year threshold was selected to distinguish meaningful acceleration from noise while remaining sensitive to ecological change dynamics.
 This dual-timeframe approach helps identify recent shifts in land management or climate-driven vegetation responses.

 = Classification Taxonomy

-The system intersects absolute state (NDVI) with directional trend (Slope) to produce 9 mutually exclusive classes:
+The system intersects absolute state (NDVI) with directional trend (Slope) to produce 8 mutually exclusive classes.
+To ensure robustness against statistical noise, the classification prioritizes *State Change* (difference between start/end median NDVI) over linear trends.
+Linear trends are used as a secondary confirmation for subtle intra-class changes (e.g., Densification, Accumulation).

-== Trend-Driven Classes (> ±0.005/yr)
+== State-Driven Classes (Transition Logic)

 #figure(
   table(